An iconic Brazilian treat, brigadeiros are easy to make creamy fudge balls, perfect for Christmas or any time of the year you crave fudge.

-Tip: Use disposable food safe gloves when you roll the balls.
+Use disposable food safe gloves when you roll the balls.
 This keeps the fudge from getting really sticky and you stay cleaner, too.
 Secure the cuffs of the gloves by slipping rubber bands over your wrists.

-History of Brigadeiros:
+A Brief History of Brigadeiros

 These chocolate treats have a fascinating history.
 According to Atlas Obscura, this iconic Brazilian treat was first created as a campaign incentive for Air Force Brigadier Eduardo Gomes, who was running for president of Brazil in 1945.
 He supported women’s rights, among other things, and was apparently a good looking bachelor.
 In fact, one of his campaign slogans was “Vote for the brigadier, who’s good looking and single”!

-For this photo, I rolled my brigadeiros in cocoa powder, multi colored sprinkles, and crushed peppermint candies.
+For this photo, I rolled my brigadeiros in cocoa powder, multi-colored sprinkles, and crushed peppermint candies.
 Other options are:

 - finely chopped pistachios for a lovely green color

 - toasted walnuts, finely chopped, or another nut of your choosing